zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/index.md

 <img src="/assets/images/networks/workstation-server-node.png" style="width: 100%; box-shadow: none;" alt="Your workstation, a Chef server, and nodes" />

 You've seen this setup in [Manage a node](/manage-a-node/ubuntu/).
+There, you uploaded your cookbooks to the Chef server from your workstation.
+To apply your cookbook to your node, you ran the `knife ssh` command, which created an SSH connection from your workstation to your node and ran `chef-client` on your node.
+When your node ran `chef-client`, it pulled the latest cookbooks from the Chef server.

 In this tutorial, the node will host the web application, which reads customer records from a database and displays the results on a web page.
 By the end, you'll have a web application that looks like this:

 ![the resulting web page](/assets/images/ubuntu/webapp_result.png)